Fit as a Mama Bear

 glass bowl with roasted brussels sprouts and more sprouts on a baking tray behind it.

 This is a trick that actually took me a bit to figure out.
-Being that part of the reason people don't like Brussels sprouts is the thick texture that needed to be fixed- flavor aside.
+Being that part of the reason people don't like Brussels sprouts is the thick texture that needs to be fixed- flavor aside.

 To have the candied Brussels sprouts crisp up in the oven, you need to first de-stem them.
 To do this, simply cut the bottom off the Brussels sprouts (when raw) but take more than you need to.

-Some of the leaves should fall off and that's exactly what you want!
+Some of the leaves should fall off, and that's exactly what you want!

 Then, slice them in half and into quarters.
 You want them small.